 About

 Kava is a sterile Pacific Islands shrub grown from cuttings for roots that become the famous earthy beverage — not a party drug from a gas station.
 Legality and quality control vary; some jurisdictions side-eye extracts.
 Humid heat lover; subtropical and tropical Americas is marginal outside frost-free microclimates or greenhouse wintering.
-Needs shade, moisture, and patience — harvest on multi-year cycles traditionally. ☀️💧 Sun and Water: - Understory part shade to dappled light; full sun burns leaves. - Consistent moisture, high humidity; mulch and wind protection help. ✂️ Propagation: - Stem cuttings in moist mix; seeds essentially do not exist in crop clones.
+Needs shade, moisture, and patience — harvest on multi-year cycles traditionally.
+Understory part shade to dappled light; full sun burns leaves.
+Consistent moisture, high humidity; mulch and wind protection help.
+Stem cuttings in moist mix; seeds essentially do not exist in crop clones.
 Respect local laws and your liver; permaculture includes adult decision-making.
+Harvest lateral roots after documented years in ground -- traditional timing is measured in seasons, not influencer weeks.
+Dry roots slowly with airflow; powder when fully brittle and store labeled.
+Respect local law and cultural sourcing ethics; this is not a stealth backyard pharma plot.

 Permaculture Functions